tpltnt/souvenir/README.md

 `gpg --no-default-keyring --keyring test.keyring --list-keys`

   - if you make changes to a key, keep the fingerprint in mind (the first 5/8 charackters after "pub")
+  - first subkey listed is used for encryption
+  - extra subkey needed for signing

 - edit keys (e.g. add subkey for signing):
 `gpg --no-default-keyring --keyring test.keyring --edit-key <key-id>`